tweag/rules_nixpkgs/docs/remote-execution-tutorial.md

 ### Setup the executors

-The goal of this step is to mount the exported file share from the Nix server.
-This will enable the executors to have the current state of the Nix store.
+This step involves mounting the exported file share from the Nix server, allowing the executors to access the current state of the Nix store.
+The specific procedures may differ based on your executor type.

-The exact setup will be different depending on what kind of executor you're using.
-Below are some examples of such configurations.
+Below are examples for various configurations:

 ### VM server